San Ysidro McDonald's massacre: Murders

 At approximately 4:05 p.m., a Mexican couple, Astolfo and Maricela Félix, drove toward one of the service areas of the restaurant.
-Noting the shattered laminated glass, Astolfo initially assumed renovation work was in progress and that Huberty—striding toward the car—was a repairman.
+Noting the shattered glass, Astolfo initially assumed renovation work was in progress and that Huberty—striding toward the car—was a repairman.
 Huberty fired his shotgun and Uzi at the couple and their four-month-old daughter, Karlita, striking Maricela in the face, arms and chest, blinding her in one eye and permanently rendering one hand unusable.
-Her baby was critically wounded in the neck, chest and abdomen.
+Karlita was critically wounded in the neck, chest and abdomen.
 Astolfo was wounded in the chest and head.
 As Astolfo and Maricela staggered away from Huberty's line of fire, Maricela gave their baby to her husband.
-Astolfo handed the shrieking child to a young woman named Lucia Velasco as his wife collapsed against a car.
+Astolfo handed the shrieking child to a young woman named Lucía Velasco as his wife collapsed against a car.
 Velasco rushed the baby to a nearby hospital as her husband assisted Astolfo and Maricela into a nearby building.
 All three members of the Félix family survived.

-Three 11-year-old boys then rode their bikes into the west parking lot to purchase sundaes.
-Hearing a member of the public yell something unintelligible from across the street, all three hesitated, before Huberty shot the three boys with his shotgun and Uzi.
+Three 11-year-old boys then rode their BMX bikes into the west parking lot.
+Hearing a member of the public yell something unintelligible from across the street as they began to dismount their bicycles, all three hesitated, before Huberty shot the three boys with his shotgun and Uzi.
 Joshua Coleman fell to the ground critically wounded in the back, arm, and leg; he later recalled looking toward his two friends, Omarr Alonso Hernandez and David Flores Delgado, noting that Hernandez was on the ground with multiple gunshot wounds to his back and had started vomiting; Delgado had received several gunshot wounds to his head.
 Coleman survived; Hernandez and Delgado both died at the scene.

-Huberty next noticed an elderly couple, 74-year-old Miguel Victoria Ulloa, and 69-year-old Aída Velázquez Victoria, walking toward the entrance.
-As Miguel reached to open the door for his wife, Huberty fired his shotgun, killing Aida with a gunshot to the face and wounding Miguel.
-An uninjured survivor, Oscar Mondragon, later reported observing Miguel cradling his wife in his arms and wiping blood from her face, shouting curses at Huberty, who then approached the doorway, swore at Miguel, then killed him with a shot to the head.
+Huberty then noticed an elderly couple, 74-year-old Miguel Victoria Ulloa, and 69-year-old Aída Velázquez Victoria, walking toward the entrance.
+As Miguel reached to open the door for his wife, Huberty fired his shotgun, killing Aída with a gunshot to the face and wounding Miguel.
+Two uninjured survivors, Oscar Mondragon and María Sevilla, later reported observing Miguel cradling his wife in his arms and wiping blood from her face, shouting curses at Huberty, who then approached the doorway, swore at Miguel, then killed him with a shot to the head.